rapid7/insightconnect-plugins/markdown/help.md

 # Version History

+* 3.1.0 - New action: Markdown to TXT
 * 3.0.0 - Update Markdown to HTML and Markdown to PDF action titles and descriptions
 * 2.2.2 - New spec and help.md format for the Extension Library
 * 2.2.1 - Add `utilities` plugin tag for Marketplace searchability